wildekek/streamdeck-plugin-mackie-dlz/README.md

 # streamdeck-plugin-mackie-dlz
-A Streamdeck plin for the Mackie DLZ Creator
+A Streamdeck plugin for the Mackie DLZ Creator